Frequently Asked Questions

 However, some problems are not visible or easily determined due to the underground makeup of septic systems.
 Septic problems can range from a clogged line, to a saturated system.
 These problems are caused by an overstressed system due to inadequate sizing or improper design for your septic needs.
 In some rare instances deterioration of the actual tanks may occur.

 Of course there are additional problems that can cause system distress so it is best to contact a professional to determine your next course of action.
 Don't wait until you have an emergency situation to get help.
-Contact JS Construction at 916-479-2455 and we will promptly be at your service.
+Contact JS Construction and Septic, Inc. at 916-479-2455 and we will promptly be at your service.

 Is it true that not maintaining my septic system causes damage to the environment?